Ethan-Blesch/CTF-writeups/misc/cracking_libc_rand.md

 # Understanding (and exploiting) the rand() function in libc

 This weekend, I played BackdoorCTF with my team L3ak.
 There was one challenge I found really interesting; you get some leaks, you're allowed to zero out a few values at an arbitrary place in memory, and you need libc's `rand()` function to return an abnoramlly small value to trigger a `win()` function.
+So, after I spent a few hours looking into exactly how libc generates random numbers, I finally solved the challenge.
+So, i was thinking...
+My github has been looking a little barren lately and the granular, inner workings of libc are always super interesting, and this is a neat little topic that it looks like nobody else has really covered in this much detail...
+So here we are!

 ## Part I: `rand()`, `unsafe_data`, and `randtbl`